"What is attention deficit hyperactivity disorder (ADHD)?

 Difficulties with accommodation and blurring of vision have been reported with stimulant treatment.

-Because the CONCERTA® tablet is nondeformable and does not appreciably change in shape in the GI tract, CONCERTA® should not ordinarily be administered to patients with preexisting severe gastrointestinal narrowing (pathologic or iatrogenic, for example: esophageal motility disorders, small bowel inflammatory disease, “short gut” syndrome due to adhesions or decreased transit time, past history of peritonitis, cystic fibrosis, chronic intestinal pseudoobstruction, or Meckel's diverticulum).
+Because the CONCERTAR® tablet is nondeformable and does not appreciably change in shape in the GI tract, CONCERTAR® should not ordinarily be administered to patients with preexisting severe gastrointestinal narrowing (pathologic or iatrogenic, for example: esophageal motility disorders, small bowel inflammatory disease, “short gut” syndrome due to adhesions or decreased transit time, past history of peritonitis, cystic fibrosis, chronic intestinal pseudo-obstruction, or Meckel's diverticulum).
 There have been rare reports of obstructive symptoms in patients with known strictures in association with the ingestion of drugs in nondeformable controlled-release formulations.
-Due to the controlled-release design of the tablet, CONCERTA® should be used only in patients who are able to swallow the tablet whole [see PATIENT INFORMATION].
+Due to the controlled-release design of the tablet, CONCERTAR® should be used only in patients who are able to swallow the tablet whole [see PATIENT INFORMATION].

 Patient Counseling Information